oshi/oshi/CONTRIBUTING.md

 #### Make a Pull Request

 Go to https://github.com/yournamehere/oshi and select your feature branch.
 Click the 'Pull Request' button and fill out the form.
 Pull requests are usually reviewed within a few days.

+If code review requests changes (and it usually will) just `git push` the changes to your repository on the same branch, and the pull request will be automatically updated.

 #### Rebase